Buying tickets to a Premier League game at Liverpool FC is among the great challenges in English soccer.

 - Buy a membership before the beginning of the season.

 - Watch for the July and November sale dates.

 - Watch for the on-sale dates for your particular game, and track all the various restrictions, etc.

-- If it’s against somebody big like Arsenal or Man U, forget it; you won’t get a ticket.
+- If it’s against somebody big like Arsenal or Man U, forget it; you won’t get a regular ticket.

 - Call the club with questions.